-Comfort matters – it may sound trite when you say it, but the words remain undoubtedly true.
-Think about it, in a super-spirited and active game like tennis, if your shoes aren’t what they’re supposed to be – you can look forward to blisters, tennis toes, or worse!
+Comfort matters – it may sound like a cliché, but it’s undoubtedly true.
+In a spirited and active game like tennis, if your shoes don’t provide the necessary comfort, you can end up with blisters, tennis toes, or worse!

-While most tennis shoes are firmer than average to ensure support for lateral movements – that doesn’t mean that comfort goes out the window.
-Shoes with a roomy midsole can be pretty comfortable.
-Insole support and cushioning can also go a long way in making tennis shoes comfy, or if you’re not a fan, you can buy shoes with removable insoles.
+While most tennis shoes are firmer than average to ensure support for lateral movements, that doesn’t mean that comfort should be ignored.
+Shoes with a roomy midsole can be quite comfortable.
+Insole support and cushioning can also go a long way in making tennis shoes comfortable, or if you’re not a fan, you can buy shoes with removable insoles.

-Personally, I’d recommend the Brooks Glycerin 16 for its Plush Fit, DNA Midsole and Loft Technologies because these shoes are uber snug and secure.
+Personally, I’d recommend the Brooks Glycerin 16 for its Plush Fit, DNA Midsole, and Loft Technologies because these shoes are incredibly snug and secure.